 - All residents and visitors to Melbourne should be encouraged and supported to enjoy the arts as well as participate, regardless of ability and financial means.

-- Expansion of Council’s Creative Spaces program to provide more spaces in central Melbourne for artists to work and collaborate affordably.
+- Expand Council’s Creative Spaces program to provide more spaces in central Melbourne for artists to work and collaborate affordably.

 - Establish incentives for the development of affordable residential and live/work spaces for artists in urban renewal areas.

-- Ever evolving public art programs which maximise access to exciting and innovative art in the public realm.
+- Continually evolve public art programs which maximise access to exciting and innovative art in the public realm.

-- The development of the North Melbourne Arts House precinct as a centre of emerging, contemporary and independent arts.
+- Develop the North Melbourne Arts House precinct as a centre of emerging, contemporary and independent arts.

-- Adequate recognition and protection of Melbourne’s existing live music venues in the Planning Scheme.
+- Recognise and protect Melbourne’s existing live music venues in the Planning Scheme.